-This will cause your computer to create a hardware profile for camera's built-in memory or the memory card loaded in the camera.
+- This will cause your computer to create a hardware profile for camera's built-in memory or the memory card loaded in the camera.
 You do not need to install the USB driver every time.
-After you install it once, your computer will recognize the camera's built-in memory or its memory card when you establish a USB connection between the camera and your computer.

-- Pressing the [USB] button enters the USB mode, which causes the USB cradle's [USB] lamp to light green (page 213). - At this point, some operating systems will display a "Removable Disk" dialog box.
+After you install it once, your computer will recognize the camera's built-in memory or its memory card when you establish a USB connection between the camera and your computer. - This will cause the camera's operation lamp to light green. - At this point, some operating systems will display a "Removable Disk" dialog box.
 If your operating system does, close the dialog box.